tienduoc/eclipse-plugin/README.md

 # aiXcoder Eclipse Plugin for Java

-If you are looking for the source code for local version plugin, it is here: https://github.com/aixcoder-plugin/eclipse-plugin/tree/local.

-An Eclipse plugin for aiXcoder, an AI-powered code completion service.
+An Eclipse plugin for aiXcoder, an AI-powered code completion plugin.

 [Update site](https://help.eclipse.org/kepler/index.jsp?topic=%2Forg.eclipse.wb.doc.user%2Fhtml%2Finstallation%2Fupdatesite_3.5.html): https://github.com/aixcoder-plugin/eclipse-update-site/raw/master/

-AiXcoder is an code suggestions generator using the latest AI technologies.
-Our model is trained on over 1 TB of open source code and served from your own computer.

-For now aiXcoder only supports Java.

-Currently it runs on 64-bit Windows/Mac OS and Linux.
+AiXcoder is a powerful code completer based on state-of-the-art deep learning technology.
+It can recommend the code that most likely to be typed during your coding process. aiXcoder also has the potential of recommending you a full line of code, which will help you coding faster.

 ![writing Java code with aiXcoder](https://github.com/aixcoder-plugin/vscode-plugin/raw/master/images/java_example.gif)